Meet Alex Caspero

 Remove the roasted pepper and place in a bowl, then cover with a kitchen towel or plastic wrap for about 15 minutes.
 This allows the pepper to steam and soften, which will make the skin easier to remove.

 Finally, remove the charred skin and then roughly chop and add to the food processor along with the rest of the ingredients and the blanched tomatillos.
-Blend to a desired consistency, then taste, adjusting the flavor as needed to make it more spicy or tart as desired.
+Blend to a desired consistency, then taste, adjusting the flavor to make it more spicy or tart as desired.

 This avocado salsa verde is great as a dip or drizzled onto your favorite taco-inspired bowl!